The following documents contain information about tariffs:

 • Give preference to affiliated content, applications, or services with respect to network management practices, network performance characteristics, or commercial terms and conditions;

-• Charge a content, application, or service provider for access to the Company’s broadband Internet access service end users based on differing levels of quality of service or prioritized delivery of Internet protocol packets;
+• Charge a content, application, or service provider for access to SDN's broadband Internet access service customers based on differing levels of quality of service or prioritized delivery of Internet protocol packets;

-• Prioritize among or between content, applications, and services or among or between different types of content, applications, and services unless the end user requests to have such prioritization.
+• Prioritize among or between content, applications, and services or among or between different types of content, applications, and services unless the customer requests to have such prioritization.

 B. SDN will